i-score/OSSIA/README.md

     ./Build.sh jamoma iscore --clone --install-deps

-Which will create an i-score0.2 executable file on Linux, and an i-score0.2.app on OS X.
+Which will clone several repositories (Jamoma, Jamoma/Core and i-score) as sub-folders of this repository's folder and will create an i-score0.2 executable file on Linux, and an i-score0.2.app on OS X.

 If you want to try the next version of i-score (0.3), which is only at the prototype state run :